Hamilton Lie algebroids over Dirac structures and sigma models: Physical models

-Here, we use local coordinate expressions with respect to the target space $M$ for each field.
+where in the second line, all fields are expressed using local coordinates of the target space $M$.

-Euler Lagrange equations obtained from the action functional \eqref{PSM} have constraint equations, which is the space component of Equation $\rd X^i + \pi^{ij}(X) A_j =0$.
-Constraints are the first class, i.e., they are involutive under Poisson brackets if and only if $\pi$ is a Poisson bivector field on $M$.
-In the Lagrangian formalism, gauge transformations are given as follows,
+The Euler Lagrange equations derived from Eq.~\eqref{PSM} yield the constraint equations: $\rd X^i + \pi^{ij}(X) Z_j =0$.
+Precisely, only the space component with respect to $\Sigma$ is the constraint.
+These constraints are the first class, meaning that they are involutive under Poisson brackets if and only if $\pi$ is a Poisson bivector field.
+Associated gauge transformations are given by